4The-Architect7/UFIPC/README.md

 ### Requirements

-- Python 3.8 or higher
+- Python 3.8+
 - pip package manager
+- API access to at least one supported provider

 ### Setup